 Keystone Tutors Blog

 How hard is it to get a 9 in GCSE Geography?
 Geography is often misperceived as an “easier”, less academic subject.
 I think one of the main reasons for this is that it is an interdisciplinary subject.
 Geography touches on lots of different subject areas (science, economics, politics, sociology etc.) so the depth on knowledge required in each aspect is not to the same level as if you were studying each component subject individually.
+However, beware of complacency.

 Key findings from past examiners reports for GCSE Latin Examiners release reports talking about how well students got on in that year’s exams and highlighting common mistakes that were made.
 Given these examiners are the ones who make the exams, we should probably pay attention to what they have to say!
 We trawled through these examiners’ reports, as well as past exams, to put together a list of the top 5 areas that students often stumble on in GCSE Latin.